iwillspeak/feersum/README.md

 install the `Feersum.Templates` template pack:

 ```
-dotnet new --install Feersum.Templates::*
+$ dotnet new --install Feersum.Templates::*
 ```

 Then from the command line:

 ```
-dotnet new console --language Scheme
+$ dotnet new console --language Scheme
 ```

+This generates a new console application project in the current directory.
 Compile and run with `dotnet build` and `dotnet run` as usual!
+Other templates are available:

+ * `classlib` - Generate a .NET class library project.
+ * `scmlib` - Generate s Scheme library definition file.

 # Planned Features